compsys-progtools/spring2025/_sources/resources/languages.md

   - apply or fetch and apply changes from a remote branch to a local branch
 * - `git commit -a -m 'msg'`
   - the `-a` option adds modified files (but not untracked)
+* - `git restore <file>`
+  - Undo changes made to file since last commit
+* - `git restore --staged <file>`
+  - Remove file from staging area to be commited without undoing the changes done to it
 ```